-Candidates with a 4-year degree or higher, in the last 5 years must have worked:
+For candidates with a 4-year degree or higher, having worked in the last 5 years.

-Candidates without a 4-year degree, in the last 4 years must have worked:
+For Candidates without a 4-year degree, having worked in the last 5 years:

 Applying for Full CEPM Certification

-Candidates who are provisionally certified must submit a complete resume documenting applicable work experience, with references and authorization to verify in order to receive full certification in IPC EMS Program Management.
+Candidates who have passed the exam and meet the above requirements must submit documentation showing applicable work experience, with references in order to receive full CEPM certification in IPC EMS Program Management Training.